SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 +             - $XSAPPNAME.RiskViewer
 ```

-The configuration for XSUAA is read from the `xs-security.json` file that was created a step before.
+The configuration for XSUAA is read from the `xs-security.json` file that was created in the step before.

 But in the `config` element, values can be added and overwritten.